HLC's Credential Lab

 Creation of HLC’s Credential Lab

-In 2017, HLC, with funding from Lumina Foundation, developed a “think tank” named Partners for Transformation.
-The Partners for Transformation consisted of 20 thought leaders from across the country.
+In 2017, with funding from Lumina Foundation, HLC developed a “think tank” named Partners for Transformation.
+HLC’s Partners for Transformation consisted of 20 thought leaders from across the country.
 This group represented a cross-section of institutional leaders, national experts and individuals from outside traditional higher education.
 The think tank explored a broad range of topics identifying three areas of focus:

 - Revolution of Post-Secondary Education: The Unbundling